NCEAS/metacat/docs/user/metacat/source/configuration.rst

 ..
 Note::

-   For Metacat version 3.0 or later, metacat.properties no longer contains any custom settings that need to be backed up before a Metacat upgrade.
+   For Metacat version 3.0.0 or later, **metacat.properties** no longer contains any custom settings that need to be backed up before a Metacat upgrade.
 Instead, custom settings are now saved to a file named ``metacat-site.properties`` that is located outside of the tomcat webapps directory, and so is not overwritten by deploying a new Metacat war file.

 Authentication Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~